tn0909/prico/README.md

 ## Usage

-The API supports various endpoints for searching products, retrieving price comparisons, managing stores, and more.
+The API supports various endpoints for searching products, retrieving price comparisons, managing products, and more.
 Refer to the API documentation for details on available endpoints, request/response formats, and authentication requirements.

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improving the API or adding new features, please open an issue to discuss or submit a pull request with your changes.

 ## License
+Please credit the author if you use this project or any of its components in your own work.

 ## Acknowledgments
 - Libraries and frameworks used